TobinCavanaugh/Resumes/custom/meta_sde.typ

 )

 #v(-2pt)
 - Debugged and developed an automation program for the 787 Mid Body Join to be installed at the Boeing Charleston assembly plant.
-The process involved collaboration with both developers and engineers working on embedded systems.
+The process involved collaborating with a team both developers and engineers.
 - Engineered a full GUI application for precision controlling and measuring with high-end laser trackers.
 - Solved laser tracker stand resonance, saving tens of thousands in laser tracker stand replacements.
 - Installed a Foundation Reference System and performed laser tracker accuracy validation.
 Successfully validated Leica and FARO laser trackers for Electroimpact and customers, including Boeing, resulting in saving of ten thousand dollars for a new tracker.